Welcome to Trend In Need!

 Trend In Need: Bringing Hand-Printed Fabrics from Artisans to Your Doorstep

 At Trend In Need, we are passionate about preserving and promoting traditional hand-printing techniques.
 We work closely with artisans from Kota, Rajasthan, and Bhagalpur to bring authentic hand-printed fabrics to our customers.
-Our collection includes beautiful Kota Doria and Organza Silk fabrics featuring block prints, Batik, Kalamkari, and more.
+Our collection includes beautiful Kota Doria, Pure Cotton and Cotton Silk fabrics featuring block prints, Batik, Kalamkari, and more.
 Each piece is crafted with precision and care, embodying the essence of traditional artistry while blending with contemporary aesthetics.

 What are you looking for?